-Currently one out of three jobs advertised in Scotland offers flexible working (Timewise, 2023), 67% of Scottish workers work flexibly and a further 18% would like to (Flexibility Works, 2024), while recent UK Government's legislation - the Employment Relations (Flexible Working) Act 2023, effective from April 6, 2024 - grants employees the right to request flexible working from day one in a new job.
-This new legislation highlights the increasing demand for flexible work arrangements (FWAs), addresses the recruitment difficulties arising from an increased level of economic inactivity post-pandemic, offers the possibility of a better work-life balance to workers while adapting to their needs at different stages of the life course, hence makes work fairer and more inclusive.
-Work flexibility can be spatial (about the place of work) or temporal (about the quantity of work or the timing of work) or it can be a combination of these three dimensions.
-FWAs typically offer the workers more work autonomy and control of the working schedule, and potentially improves productivity and innovation as several studies have found around the world.
+One out of three jobs currently advertised in Scotland offers flexible working (Timewise, 2023) and recent legislation - the Employment Relations (Flexible Working) Act 2023, effective from April 6, 2024 - grants employees the right to request flexible working from day one in a new job.
+This new legislation highlights the increasing demand for flexible work arrangements (FWAs), addresses the recruitment difficulties due to an increased level of economic inactivity post-pandemic, offers the possibility of a better work-life balance to workers while adapting to their needs, and potentially improves productivity and innovation as several studies have found around the world.
 However, the factors behind FWAs adoption and its impact on business performance for small and medium enterprises (SMEs) in the UK remain underexplored.
-Drawing on data from Scottish SMEs in the Longitudinal Small Business Survey (LSBS) between 2015 and 2022, this report provides a comprehensive evidence-based analysis of the determinants of temporal FWAs adoption, and its relationship with SME productivity and innovation.
-We do this by investigating adoption of both any temporal FWAs as an aggregate, and disaggregating FWAs into eight distinct types (flexitime, annualised hours contract, term-time working, job sharing, nine-day fortnight, four-a-halfday week, zero hours contracts and on-call working) in addition to a nineth type comprising any other flexible working hours arrangement.
-In modelling productivity and innovation, we control also for a set of other business characteristics like sector, age, location in rural areas, female ownership, exporting status, plans for the future and major obstacles to business success, allowing a rich analysis of Scottish SMEs behaviour.
+Drawing on data from Scottish SMEs in the Longitudinal Small Business Survey (LSBS) between 2015 and 2022, this report provides a comprehensive evidence-based analysis of the determinants of FWAs adoption and its relationship with SME productivity and innovation.
+We do this by investigating both any FWAs as an aggregate and disaggregating FWAs into eight distinct types (flexitime, annualised hours contract, term-time working, job sharing, nineday fortnight, four-a-half-day week, zero hours contracts and on-call working) in addition to a nineth type comprising any other flexible working hours arrangement.
+In modelling productivity and innovation, we control also for a set of other business characteristics like sector, age, location in rural areas, female ownership, exporting status, plans for the future and major obstacles to business success allowing a rich analysis of Scottish SMEs behaviour.